Valentine's day mascara

-Valentine's day mascara is an artwork by Banksy that appeared on the side of a house in Margate, Kent, on 14 February, Valentine's Day, 2023.
+Valentine's day mascara is a 2023 artwork by Banksy that appeared on the side of a house in Margate, Kent, on 14 February, Valentine's Day, 2023.
 The work depicts a woman shutting a man in a refrigerator.

 Description

 The piece is painted on the side of a house on Park Place, to the rear of Grosvenor Place in Margate.
 It depicts an injured woman with a missing tooth and 'swollen eye' dressed as a housewife from the 1950s shutting a man in a freezer.
 She is dressed in a blue apron with yellow washing up gloves.